 ENDRA began with the goal of improving imaging capabilities for lab researchers using photo-acoustic ultrasound technology.

-Our Nexus 128 system—now evolved to Nexus 128+—was the first commercially available fully 3D photo-acoustic imaging system, providing increased sensitivity, isotropic resolution, improved image quality, faster scan times and higher throughput for imaging anatomy, physiology and labeled molecular targets.
+Our Nexus 128 system is the first commercially available fully 3D photo-acoustic imaging system, providing increased sensitivity, isotropic resolution, improved image quality, faster scan times and higher throughput for imaging anatomy, physiology and labeled molecular targets.

-By leveraging our experience with Nexus 128 technology, we’re developing a more powerful Thermo-Acoustic Enhanced UltraSound, TAEUS™, for clinical use.
-Substituting radio frequencies for the near-infrared light of Nexus 128, we’ve created a system that can overlay new information on conventional ultrasound—showing tissue temperature, composition, vasculature and perfusion in real time.
+From the Nexus 128 technology, we’re developing a more powerful Thermo-Acoustic Enhanced UltraSound, TAEUS™, for clinical use.
+Substituting radio frequencies for the near-infrared light of Nexus 128, we’ve created a system that can overlay new information on conventional ultrasound.

 Traditional ultrasound and low energy radio (RF) waves are pulsed into patient